Ferrari (2023 film): Production

+Development

 Michael Mann first began exploring making the film around 2000, having discussed the project with Sydney Pollack.
+Mann had been developing the script with writer Troy Kennedy Martin, who died in 2009.
+Mann was offered $40 million to make the film, but he refused because he thought that the budget was not enough.

 In August 2015, Christian Bale entered negotiations to star as Ferrari.
-Filming was planned to begin in summer 2016 in Italy, In October of 2015, Paramount Pictures bought the worldwide distribution rights for the film.
+Filming was planned to begin in summer 2016 in Italy.
+In October 2015, Paramount Pictures bought the worldwide distribution rights for the film.
 Bale exited the film in January 2016 over concerns of meeting the weight requirements for the role before the start of production.
 The project stalled until April 2017, when Hugh Jackman entered negotiations to portray Ferrari, and Noomi Rapace as his wife with Paramount no longer involved.
 The project would again go dormant until June 2020.
-Mann and Jackman were still attached, with Rapace no longer involved and with STX taking over international distribution.
-Filming was set to begin in April 2021.
+Mann and Jackman were still attached but Rapace was no longer involved, with STX Entertainment handling international distribution.

-In February 2022, Jackman had since left the film, with Adam Driver now starring as Ferrari.
+By February 2022 Jackman had left the film, with Adam Driver now starring as Ferrari.
 Penélope Cruz and Shailene Woodley also joined the cast.
-At the same time, STX also secured domestic distribution rights for the film with a theatrical release planned.
+Driver was cast due to his performances in Logan Lucky and Marriage Story.
+Mann, Driver and Cruz reduced their salaries for the film.

+STX Entertainment agreed to finance 70% of the budget and also acquire the North American distribution rights.
+The rest of the financing came from the Italian tax credit and private investors.
 In July, Gabriel Leone, Sarah Gadon, Jack O'Connell and Patrick Dempsey were added to the cast.
 Pre-production began in April 2022, with filming originally set to commence in July in Modena.

+Filming

-Principal photography began on August 17, 2022, in Italy.
-Filming occurred in Brescia in early October.
-Production of the film wrapped in late October 2022.
+Principal photography began on August 17, 2022, in Modena.
+Filming occurred also in Brescia in early October.
+Production of the film wrapped in late October 2022, with the final shots filmed in the city of Imola and at the Imola Circuit.

+The worn cat's eye which the film depicts as causing de Portago's fatal crash was not added in post-production.
+It was an actual physical prop made out of a rubber-like thermoplastic through a 3D printing process by CRP Technologies.
+Other props like the archaic racing helmets were also created through the same process.

+Music

+The film's score is composed by Daniel Pemberton.
+Milan Records released the soundtrack on December 25, 2023.